openUC2/UC2-GIT/CAD/APP_SIMPLE-Telescope/Readme.md

 </p>

-We created a [Workshop-Document](UC2_Telescope.pdf) which goes into details of assembling the Telescope and comes with a quiz to test your knowledge about telescopes.
+We created a German [Workshop-Document (GER)](UC2_Telescope.pdf) and English [Workshop-Document (EN)](UC2_Telescope_EN.pdf) which goes into details of assembling the Telescope and comes with a quiz to test your knowledge about telescopes.
 Are you able to answer all of them?

 <p align="center">
 <img src=".\IMAGES\UC2_Setups_6_telescopes.png"